solo-io/service-mesh-for-less-blog/README.md

 ![ambient-mode-architecture](.images/Istio-Ambient-Mesh-Zero-Trust-Security-1024x528.png)

 Now, returning to our original problem statement, in order to comply with the zero-trust mandate from Security, we no longer need to adopt a sidecar per application.
-Instead, we can leverage Ambient mode's `ztunnel` per-node architecture, which separates the responsibilities of zero-trust networking and Layer 7 policy handling.
+Instead, we can leverage ambient mode's `ztunnel` per-node architecture, which separates the responsibilities of zero-trust networking and Layer 7 policy handling.
 The resource costs associated with these components are as follows:

 Istio Component Resource Requirements (all configurable for smaller deployments):
 - ztunnel - `500m` CPU and `2048Mi` memory per node